 See how steady, consistent returns snowball a trading account over time.
-Set your starting balance, the gain you expect per period, and any regular deposits — and watch the balance compound.
+Set your starting balance, the gain you expect per period, and any regular deposits, then watch the balance compound.

 The flip side matters just as much: compounding only works while you protect your capital.
 A run of losses compounds against you, which is why position sizing and risk control are the foundation that makes long-term compounding possible.
 Use the lot size calculator to keep per-trade risk small and consistent.